diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

         - Oracle
         - Microsoft SQL Server
         - Aurora (AWS propietary)
-    - RDS instead of installing our own database on an EC2 instance:
+    - RDS instead of installing your own database on an EC2 instance:
         - Automated provisioning, OS patching.
-        - COntinous backups and restore to a specific timestamp
+        - Continous backups and restore to a specific timestamp
         - Monitoring dashboards.
         - Read replicas for improved read performance.
         - Multi AZ.